 Physical therapists work with patients to re-establish basic physical or motor functions that have been impaired due to an injury or stroke.
-Augustana’s pre-physical therapy program prepares students for the entrance requirements into physical therapy doctorate programs around the country.
+Augustana’s pre-physical therapy (pre-PT) program will prepare you for entrance requirements into physical therapy doctorate programs around the country.

-Augustana is one of only two undergraduate institutions with an articulation agreement with the respected graduate program in physical therapy at Washington University in St. Louis.
-This agreement gives Augustana Pre-PT students who have met established criteria a significant admissions advantage over students from other colleges.
+• Augustana is one of only two undergraduate institutions with an articulation agreement with the respected graduate program in physical therapy at Washington University in St. Louis.
+This gives Augustana pre-PT students who have met established criteria a significant admissions advantage over students from other colleges.

 • Augustana’s five-year placement rate for students entering physical therapy graduate programs is 90%.